tcjr/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 ## Generating a Component with a Component Class

-With the Mapbox API key in place, let's generate a new component for our map.
+With the TomTom API key in place, let's generate a new component for our map.

 ```run:command cwd=super-rentals
 ember generate component map --component-class=@glimmer/component